sharadalt/sharadalt.github.io/_posts/2017-03-28-TDD-with-Ruby-using-RSpec.md

 end
 {% endhighlight %}

+Narrow implementations of methods can pass single specific tests.
+We need tests to test code from a variety of angles.
+We need to read the test specs to make sure we understand exactly what is expected of our code, and what is needed to pass.

-<h3>TDD Using RSpec</h3>
+<h3>Testing Models Using RSpec</h3>
-First thing we will do is, install the RSpec gem.
+First thing we will do is, install the RSpec gem for rspec-core, rspec-expectations and rspec-mocks.

 {% highlight ruby %}
 sharadalt:~/workspace (example_ruby_app) $ gem install rspec